Get all the latest data for Algeria

 How much are property prices expected to increase in Algeria in 2026?

-As of early 2026, property prices in Algeria are expected to increase by approximately 4% to 7% nationally over the full calendar year, with Algiers likely to see gains of 5% to 9%.
+As of early 2026, property prices in Algeria are expected to increase by approximately 4% to 7% nationally in nominal terms over the course of the year, with Algiers' most active communes likely reaching the upper end of that range.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Algeria.